xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [Fedilab](https://fedilab.app/ "Fedilab"), an Android client to post to the [Fediverse](https://en.wikipedia.org/wiki/Fediverse), I use it for [Mastodon](https://joinmastodon.org/) and [Pixelfed](https://pixelfed.org/).
 - [Freezer](https://freezer.life "Freezer"), stream super high quality music from Deezer, for free
 - [FeedMe](https://play.google.com/store/apps/details?id=com.seazon.feedme "FeedMe on Google Play Store"), an RSS reader app which syncs with [Feedbin](https://feedbin.com "Feedbin")
-- [FiLMiC Pro](https://www.filmicpro.com/), a super powerful app to boost video shooting from the phone and tweak as much settings as possible.
-I paid for it and it’s not open source, because -unfortunately- [there’s no app like it](https://alternativeto.net/software/filmic-pro/?license=opensource).
+- [FiLMiC Pro](https://www.filmicpro.com/ "FiLmiC Pro"), a super powerful app to boost video shooting from the phone and tweak as much settings as possible.
+I paid for it and it is not open source, because -unfortunately- [there’s no app like it](https://alternativeto.net/software/filmic-pro/?license=opensource).
 - ~~I don’t care about bells and whistles while browsing on mobile, since I mostly read articles and quickly search stuff, one page at a time.
 Thus, I use [Firefox Focus](https://support.mozilla.org/en-US/kb/focus) as my main mobile browser: it’s extremely minimal, it has built-in tracking and ad blocking and it’s blazingly fast~~.
 - [Fennec F-Droid](https://f-droid.org/en/packages/org.mozilla.fennec_fdroid/ "Fennec on F-Droid"), a browser based on [the latest Firefox release](https://github.com/mozilla-mobile/fenix "Fenix on GitHub") (codenamed [Fenix](https://github.com/mozilla-mobile/fenix "Fenix on GitHub")), and it has proprietary bits and telemetry removed.
 It works wonderfully.
 - ~~[Firefox Send](https://send.firefox.com/), to send files up to 2.5GB, with server-side encryption.
 I hate to say it, but it’s not completely bug-free.~~ Project temporarily discontinued.
 - ~~[Flickr](https://play.google.com/store/apps/details?id=com.flickr.android "Flickr on Google Play"), to access my photo storage.
 As of right now, this is also the only not-open-source service I’m paying for.
 I won’t lie: price ain’t that low, but it’s a pretty solid service~~. [[Switch to Piwigo|Switched to Piwigo]].
 - ~~[Frost](https://f-droid.org/en/packages/com.pitchedapps.frost/ "Frost on F-Droid"), lightweight open source Facebook client for Android~~.
 I deleted my Facebook account.
-- I’m not a music expert, definitely, but I am a music enthusiast and I listen to tons of different songs every day.
+- ~~I am not a music expert, definitely, but I am a music enthusiast and I listen to tons of different songs every day.
 I use [Genius](https://genius.com/ "Genius official website") to learn more about what I listen to and who wrote it.
-It’s not open source but, again, there’s nothing as good nor even [comparable](https://alternativeto.net/software/rap-genius/?license=opensource) to it.
+It is not open source but, again, there’s nothing as good nor even [comparable](https://alternativeto.net/software/rap-genius/?license=opensource) to it~~.
+Using it from the web.
 - ~~[GitHub](https://play.google.com/store/apps/details?id=com.github.android "GitHub on Google Play"), when geek attraction to software cannot wait for me to get back to my desktop~~.
 The web client is enough for activities seldom performed.
 - ~~[GitJournal](https://gitjournal.io/ "GitJournal official website"), intended to be a note editor to be synced with GitHub, but I use it to update this website on the go.~~ MGit is more functional
 - ~~[H20 Icon Pack](https://play.google.com/store/apps/details?id=com.marcotls.icons.h2o.free), [look](https://assets.tommi.space/images/iconpack.jpg) how gorgeous it looks~~.
 No icons displayed anymore: I am [turning my smartphone a boring tool](https://maximevaillancourt.com/blog/turning-my-smartphone-into-a-boring-tool "an article by Maxime Vaillancourt")
 - [Loop Habit Tracker](https://loophabits.org "Loop Habit Tracker"), to keep track of daily accomplishments.
-Feature requests and bugs are [here](/bugs#loop-habit-tracker)
+Feature requests and bugs are [here](/bugs#loop-habit-tracker "Loop Habit Tracker Bugs and Feature requests")
-- [Hype](https://play.google.com/store/apps/details?id=it.hype.app&hl=it "Hype app on Google Play"), money stuff.
+- [Hype](https://play.google.com/store/apps/details?id=it.hype.app&hl=it "Hype app on Google Play"), the mobile client for [Hype](https://www.hype.it/ "Hype official website").
 Proprietary software.
-(Nevertheless, an [awesome service](https://www.hype.it/ "Hype official website"))
 - [Hourly Reminder](https://f-droid.org/en/packages/com.github.axet.hourlyreminder/ "Hourly Reminder on F-Droid"), I often lose track of time and I get distracted very easily.
 This app helps a tiny little bit, reminding me time is flowing and I need to get things done!
 - I can’t chat with God, but sometimes I read what he says.
 I use [iBreviary](https://www.ibreviary.org/ "iBreviary official website") to do it.
 Non-free software.
 - [Image Editor](https://play.google.com/store/apps/details?id=com.pcvirt.ImageEditor "Image Editor on Google Play"), not open source, but it’s free.
 I love it.
 Basically, it’s an Android version of Photoshop.
 You can do **anything** to a photo with it.
-- [Imaging Edge Mobile](https://play.google.com/store/apps/details?id=com.sony.playmemories.mobile), to import images from [my Sony camera](https://www.sony.com/electronics/interchangeable-lens-cameras/ilce-6500-body-kit).
-I hould’ve said “quickly import”, but no, the process is itchy and annoying.
-Obviously, since the app is made by Sony to achieve this purpose, it’s nonfree software and I can’t find anything which works better.
+- [Imaging Edge Mobile](https://support.d-imaging.sony.co.jp/app/iemobile/), to import images from [my Sony camera](https://www.sony.com/electronics/interchangeable-lens-cameras/ilce-6500-body-kit).
+I would have said “quickly import”, but no, the process is itchy and annoying.
+Obviously, since the app is made by Sony to achieve this purpose, it is non-free software and I cannot find anything which works better.
 I’m bound to continue using it until I change my Camera brand (very unlikely).
 - [IO](https://io.italia.it/ "IO official website"), a curious open source app to manage public services in Italy.
-As of when I’m writing, it’s very new and I haven’t had any chance to use it yet.
 - [Jami](https://jami.net/download-jami-android/ "Jami Android page on Jami's website"), same as on Mac.
 Still hoping.
 - [Jitsi Meet](https://jitsi.org/#download), video conferencing, same as on Mac
 - ~~[Joplin](https://play.google.com/store/apps/details?id=net.cozic.joplin "Joplin on Google Play"), same as on Mac, but here it isn’t customizable, thus unsolvably crap~~.
 I now use Nextcloud Notes